Rbfinch/grepq/src/Features-and-performance-in-detail.md

 ```

 > **Note:**
-When the count option (-c) is given with the `tune` command, `grepq` will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
+When the count option (-c) is given with the `tune` or `summarise` command, `grepq` will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
 If, however, there are multiple occurrences of a given regex _within a FASTQ record sequence field_, `grepq` will count this as one match.
-To ensure all records are processed, supply a large number to the -n flag given with the `tune` command.
-When the count option (-c) is not given with the `tune` command, `grepq` provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.
+To ensure all records are processed, use the `summarise` command instead of the `tune` command.
+When the count option (-c) is not given as part of the `tune` or `summarise` command, `grepq` provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.

 **7. Supports inverted matching with the `inverted` command**